Jan's Top Ten List of Books on Human-Computer Interaction

 Here are the books I consider the most valuable reads for people interested in Human-Computer Interaction (HCI).
 This is a very personal list, although you will find that quite a few researchers and practitioners in the field of HCI will know the titles below, and often consider them essential reading.
 The list is ordered with the most important titles first.

 image-33.png Donald A. Norman, The Design of Everyday Things: Revised and Expanded Edition, Basic Books, 2013.
 Pretty much every HCI researcher and UX designer has read this book, and it is required reading for all my students.
-A classic text from 1988, with updates that, while some of the technologies described or envisioned seem somewhat outdated now, still provides the best introduction to the spirit of good human-centered design.
-A not too technical read with hilarious stories of badly designed everyday technology, it introduced some very useful basic models for interface design, like Natural Mappings and Affordances.
-Changed my view of the world of technology around me, and is probably the best initial brainwash for engineering students to "get" user-centered design.
+A classic text from 1988 with updates.
+While some of the technologies described or envisioned may seem somewhat outdated now, this book still provides the best introduction to the spirit of good human-centered design.
+A not-too-technical read with hilarious stories of badly designed everyday technology, it introduced some very useful basic models for interface design, like Natural Mappings and Affordances.
+It changed my view of the world of technology around me and is probably the best initial brainwash for engineering students to "get" user-centered design.

 image-34.png Ben Shneiderman et al., Designing the User Interface: Strategies for Effective Human-Computer Interaction (6th Edition), Pearson, 2016.
 Best overall reference book for all areas of HCI, providing an introduction and great pointers for further reading to most sub-fields of HCI research and practice, especially different interaction techniques.
 His Golden Rules of User Interface Design and sample questionnaires for user testing are very useful in an introductory class.
 Useful online resources, although some cost extra.